Data-Driven Learnability Transition of Measurement-Induced Entanglement

-To further characterize the two phases, we fix $L=20$ and vary $N_{p}$ and $N_{m}$.
+To examine how the resources needed to learn the MIE scale, we first fix the system size at $L=20$ and vary $N_{p}$ and $N_{m}$.
 Detailed model architectures corresponding to different $N_{p}$ are provided in~\cite{supp}.
-Throughout we ensure $N_{p},N_{m}\ll2^{L}$.
 Fixing $N_{p}=7\times10^4$ and varying $N_{m}$, Fig.~\ref{fig2}(a) shows that at small $t$, $\Delta$ decreases as data $N_{m}$ increases, indicating that additional samples improve the model's ability to extract MIE.
-In contrast, $\Delta$ saturates at large $t$, suggesting the presence of an unlearnable phase where the polynomial of many samples does not lead to significant improvement.
+In contrast, $\Delta$ saturates at large $t$ even as $N_{m}$ grows; the saturation seen in Fig.~\ref{fig1} is therefore intrinsic rather than a shortage of data, marking an unlearnable regime.
 Fixing $N_{m}=5\times10^4$ and varying $N_{p}$, Fig.~\ref{fig2}(b) shows that increasing $N_{p}$ improves performance at small $t$, while $\Delta$ saturates or even grows at large $t$.
 For excessively large $N_{p}$, $\Delta$ increases for all depths due to overfitting from insufficient training data.
 The combined dependence on $N_{p}$ and $N_{m}$ is shown in Fig.~\ref{fig2}(c) and Fig.~\ref{fig2}(d) for $\Delta (t=1.25)$ and $\Delta (t=3.5)$, respectively.
 At $t=1.25$, $\Delta$ clearly decreases with both resources (except in the strongly overparameterized regime where overfitting causes $\Delta$ to grow).
-By contrast, at $t=3.5$, $\Delta$ rapidly saturates and even grows despite the same increase in $N_{p}$ and $N_{m}$, thus sharply distinguishing the learnable and unlearnable phases.
+By contrast, at $t=3.5$, $\Delta$ rapidly saturates and even grows despite the same increase in $N_{p}$ and $N_{m}$.

-We next examine 2D circuit with nearest-neighbor couplings.
-We consider a square lattice with periodic boundary conditions, where at each step $L \delta t$ two-qubit gates act only on adjacent qubit pairs.
-This setup is also known to exhibit a finite-depth computational transition~\cite{napp2022, lee2025, bene2025, mcginley2025, cao2025}.
-For a system of size $L=5 \times 5$, varying $N_{p}$ and $N_{m}$ as in the 1D case, we observe the same qualitative behavior: for small $t$, $\Delta$ decreases markedly as either resource increases, indicating a learnable phase in which additional data or model capacity improves the MIE estimate; while at large $t$, $\Delta$ saturates or grows with increasing resources, signaling the unlearnable phase, as shown in Fig.~\ref{fig3}(a,b).
-The dependence of $\Delta(t=1.6)$ and $\Delta(t=6.4)$ on different combinations of $N_{p}$ and $N_{m}$ [Fig.~\ref{fig3}(c,d)] mirrors the 1D case, reinforcing the presence of distinct learnable and unlearnable phases.